The first time it happened, I thought I was being flaky.

 TAKE ACTION NOW

-What can you do to switch things up and make your job interesting again?
+What can you do to switch things up and make your business interesting again?
 Brainstorm a few ideas and pick the one that excites you the most.
 Now, go do it!

 2. Did You Give Up What You Love?

-I started my skincare blog because I love to write.
+I started my skincare blog (later turned into a skincare coaching business) because I love to write.
 At first, that was pretty much all I did.
 Back then, there were no social media channels, affiliate links, and fancy page-builders.
 Heck, most blogs didn’t even have photos!

-As all these things popped onto the scene one by one, I began to spend 80% of my time on tasks that had nothing to do with writing.
+As all these things popped onto the scene one by one, I began to spend 80% of my time on tasks that had nothing to do with writing – or coaching clients.